2025/2026 Key Dates

 I Built a Rocket Imagining Your Arrival, Janaina Marques, Brazil (debut film)

-Joy Boy, Mawena Yehouessi, Fallon Mayanja, Rob Jacobs, Victoire Karera Kampire, Paul Shemisi, and Anne Reijniers, Belgium
+Joy Boy: A Tribute to Julius Eastman, Mawena Yehouessi, Fallon Mayanja, Rob Jacobs, Victoire Karera Kampire, Paul Shemisi, and Anne Reijniers, Belgium

-Liebhaberinnen (Women as Lovers), Kaxi, Germany and Luxembourg
+Liebhaberinnen (Women as Lovers), Koxi, Germany and Luxembourg (debut film)

-Panda, Xinyang Zhang, Singapore and Hong Kong (debut film)
+Panda, Xinyang Zhang, Singapore, China and Hong Kong (debut film)

 Piedras Preciosas (Gemstones), Simón Vélez, Colombia and Portugal (debut film)